go-gitea/gitea/docs/content/doc/help/faq.en-us.md

 Which makes all other paths non-writeable to Gitea.

 ## Translation is incorrect/how to add more translations
-Our translations are currently crowd-sourced on our [Crowding project](https://crowdin.com/project/gitea)
+Our translations are currently crowd-sourced on our [Crowdin project](https://crowdin.com/project/gitea)
 Whether you want to change a translation or add a new one, it will need to be there as all translations are overwritten in our CI via the Crowdin integration.

 ## SSH issues